It's a thriving urban greenspace that covers 860 acres with 17 miles of cycleways and footpaths, alright, but more on that in a minute.

 The yet to open Visitor Centre and café meant your only option was, that most traditional of all the Scottish cuisines, a 'Hog Roast' van and that being 2014, none of that 'pulled' stuff, neither, since that wouldn't catch on for another year.

-[1] The shape as seen from the air, supposedly, but you're not totally convinced and DNA about that.
+It's called Helix Park, by the way, for the shape as seen from the air, supposedly, but we're not totally convinced and DNA aboot that.

 He could break your arm in a jot and even if you did win, you're still not allowed to eat them, apparently.